-Investment must be made to reposition the U.S. and the world leader in agriculture research and development.
-Such investment will help ensure the U.S. is able to meet the demand for food in the future.
 AAC is encouraged by USDA's increasing focus on livestock production and protection research programs in critical areas such as avian influenza, foreign animal diseases and antimicrobial resistance.

-With continued investments, USDA's research enterprise has the potential to make significant progress towards solving problems facing America's livestock and poultry producers.
+Continued investments in USDA's research enterprise will ultimately enhance our agrosecurity and make progress towards solving problems facing America's livestock and poultry producers.
 The AAC recommends the following programs be increased:

-- \$10 million, a \$6 million increase, for Section 1433, Continuing Animal Health and Disease, Food Security, and Stewardship Research, Education and Extension Programs within NIFA.
+\$10 million, a \$6 million increase, for Section 1433, Continuing Animal Health and Disease, Food Security, and Stewardship Research, Education and Extension Programs within NIFA.
 Reauthorized in the 2018 Farm Bill, funding at this level will permit the competitive side of the program to commence and allow both land-grants and non-land-grant colleges of agriculture to compete for grants in high priority areas including food security, one health and stewardship.
 The first \$5 million goes toward capacity distribution for animal health and disease research.
-Funding above \$5 million would be distributed with 15 percent to capacity and 85 percent to competitive grants focusing on critical priorities in food security, one health and stewardship. - \$445 million, a \$30 million increase over FY 2019, for the Agriculture and Food Research Initiative (AFRI), USDA's premiere competitive grants program.
-While we recognize the budget restraints the subcommittee faces, the coalition urges full authorized funding of \$700 million as soon as is practical.
+Funding above \$5 million would be distributed with 15 percent to capacity and 85 percent to competitive grants focusing on critical priorities in food security, one health and stewardship.

+- AAC supports the AFRI Coalition's recommendation of at least \$480 million for the Agriculture and Food Research Initiative (AFRI), a \$55 million increase over FY 2020.
+While we recognize the budget restraints the subcommittee faces, the coalition urges you to continue to provide funding increases to the nation's premiere competitive grants program and ultimately provide its full authorized funding of \$700 million as soon as is practical.
 Agricultural research is one of the best investments our government can make, and yet it accounts for a mere 2% of total federal R&D spending.
 A recent study estimates there is a \$20 return for every one dollar invested in agricultural research through AFRI.
 Animal sciences continue to face a funding imbalance within the AFRI program; however, AAC is encouraged that AFRI funding has resulted in additional investments in animal research.
 Bringing AFRI to its fully authorized level would further enable the agency to increase investments in critical animal science areas.
 Further, investments in sound science will lead to healthy animals and healthier and safe food. - \$40 million for the Agricultural Genome to Phenome Initiative.
 The 2018 Farm Bill establishes a new research program to advance science on genomics and phenomics in agriculturally important species.
 Significant research is needed to fully characterize the phenotypes, which are collectively known as the "phenome" of our major animal and crop species.
-Understanding the relationships between genes and trait phenotypes will enable farmers and ranchers to enhance production by identifying optimal combinations of genetics and management practices. - \$1.821 billion for the Agricultural Research Service intramural research for projects that require a long-term investment leading to high-impact payoffs, while maintaining the capacity and readiness to respond to emerging and pressing problems.
-We are very encouraged that Congress rejected the Administration's 2019 proposal to cut ARS research programs and eliminate 20 ARS laboratories and facilities, instead providing a topline increase for the Agency.
+Understanding the relationships between genes and trait phenotypes will enable farmers and ranchers to enhance production by identifying optimal combinations of genetics and management practices.
+In FY 2020, \$1 million was provided to execute the planning process for the initiative, and we urge the committee to follow up those planning funds with full funding of \$40 million in FY 2021 to support this important research. - Agricultural Research Service intramural research for projects that require a long-term investment leading to high-impact payoffs, while maintaining the capacity and readiness to respond to emerging and pressing problems.
+We are very encouraged that Congress continues to reject the Administration's proposed cuts to ARS research programs.
 ARS also plays a critical role in partnering with the university community and industry to advance science and address emerging issues, and we thank the subcommittee for investing in ARS buildings and facilities infrastructure needs this past fiscal year.